A Master Builder

-A Master Builder is a 2013 American drama film directed by Jonathan Demme, based on Henrik Ibsen's 1892 play The Master Builder.
-The film was released in the United States in June 2014 and stars Wallace Shawn, Julie Hagerty, Lisa Joyce and André Gregory.
-The film is a production of the Ibsen play dealing with the relationship between an aging architect and a younger woman.
-The play originally premiered in 1893.
+A Master Builder (also released as Fear of Falling) is a 2013 American drama film directed by Jonathan Demme and produced by André Gregory, adapted from Henrik Ibsen's 1892 play The Master Builder.
+It is written by and stars Wallace Shawn.
+The film also stars Julie Hagerty, Lisa Joyce and Gregory.
+The film is based on a staging of Ibsen's play by Gregory and Shawn.

+The film received a limited release in the United States in June 2014.
+It received positive reviews.

 Plot

 Halvard Solness is an aging architect of a small town in Norway, who has managed to attain some distinction and local reputation; he has long been married to Aline.
 One day while his friend Doctor Herdal is visiting, Solness has another caller: 22-year-old out-of-towner Hilde Wangel, whom the Doctor promptly recognizes from a recent trip.

 Soon after the Doctor leaves and Solness is alone with Hilde, she reminds him that they are not strangers; they previously met in her home 10 years ago when she was 12.
 When Solness does not respond to her quickly enough, she reminds him that at one point he made advances to her, offered a romantic interlude, and promised her "castles in the sky" during their encounter, which she believed.
 He denies this, but she gradually convinces him that she can assist him with his household duties and he brings her into his home.

 During the construction of his most recent project, which includes towering steeples, Hilde learns that Solness suffers from acrophobia, a morbid fear of extreme heights, but nonetheless encourages him to climb the steeples to their very heights at the public opening of the newly-completed building.
 Inspired by her words, Solness begins his ascent to the top of the steeples.
 At this point it is revealed that this entire time with Hilde been imagined.
 Solness never left his bed.
 As, in the imaginary setting, Solness hangs the wreath on the new house he built for his wife, he dies.